mikeycal/the-video-editors-render-script-for-blender/README.md

-## The Video Editor's Render Script for Blender (for Blender 2.7 - 2.79b)
+## The Video Editor's Render Script for Blender 2.7 and 2.8

 **!NOTICE FOR BLENDER 2.8 (BETA) USERS!**

-I have performed some test with Blender 2.8 and noticed that using Blender 2.8's default settings are causing Blender 2.8 (with UI) render times to be 2 times as long as blender 2.79b (with UI).
-In addition, I am noticing that Blender 2.8 is automatically rendering across all the cores of my 4-core CPU - by default.
-Oddly, 2.8 is useing more processing power, yet it is rendering slower.

-So I decide that I would save my blender 2.79b video project and open it in Blender 2.8 to test the render.
-The result was that Blender 2.8 was rending the 2.79b blend file faster than blender 2.79b.
-(A 12 second render, on 2.79b, was taking 8 seconds on 2.8.
-This is what I want to see. :)

-What this means:

-There is a default setting in blender 2.8 that is actually slowing down VSE render times.
-I have gone line by line through the blender 2.8 settings, comparing them to 2.79b, and can't seem to figure out what setting is causing the slowdown problem.

-The good news is that it looks like Multicore is working on blender 2.8 by default.
-But, so far, the only way to get it to work is to Save your project in blender 2.79b, then open the project and render with blender 2.8.

-Note: You can continue to use the Universal Blender script on Blender 2.70 - 2.79b.
-Do not use it on 2.8 (Yet).

-Once we figure out what setting is causeing the slowdown in blender 2.8, we can finally be done with the script on future versions of blender.

-**Universal Blender Script (2.70 - 2.79b):**
-(This universal script should work for every version of blender 2.7.0 and up.)
+When rendering with Blender 2.8, this script will use Blender 2.79 color management settings.
+(You can turn it off on line 206 of the script.)
+This was required because the new default color management settings cause the render times to be 3X longer than 2.79.
+When you change blender 2.8 to use the same color management settings, render times return to normal.

+It is important to also note the WEBM is still broken in blender 2.8 Beta as of 5/11/2019.
+Once the issues with WEBM has been resolved, I will alter the script to add support.

+As a final note, blender 2.8 Beta is a "Beta", so, while this script now works with it, I still recommend using 2.79b for your video editing while they work out all the kinks.

 Please right click on the following link and "save as": https://github.com/mikeycal/the-video-editors-render-script-for-blender/raw/master/video_editors_render_script.py